User Guide

 Examples:

-Edit the 1st task’s task name in the MustDoList.edit
+Edit the 1st task’s task name in the MustDoList.edit2 at NUS COM1-B103

 Edit the 1st task’s time and date in the MustDoList.